joemisner/misnersplunktool/README.md

 Gathers polled values into a report that contains discovery and health information on a single table.
 Health values are determined by the metrics listed in the configuration file, or defaults if not defined.
-This table can be exported to CSV by going to the "File > Save Report" menu.
+This table can be exported to CSV by going to the "File > Save Instance Report" menu.

 See the `misnersplunktool.conf` configuration to make changes to values that flag a value into Caution or Warning status.